I have here made only a nosegay of culled flowers, and have brought nothing of my own but the thread that ties them together.

 There are many newspaper reports about putative pig-human hybrids, a broad selection of which appear below.
 Such reports are of especial interest because the descriptions given in these many separate accounts, by individuals who would be very unlikely to know each other, concur in describing these “piglets” as having human hands and/or human faces, that is, they consistently describe the front-end of these hybrids as being human-like and the rear ends as being pig-like.
 How would people living at different times in so many different places — South Carolina, New York, Minnesota, Georgia and various other states around the country — come up with similar descriptions if they had not each seen similar creatures?
 Here are the reports I have located thus far:

-The following is a verbatim transcript of a news story (Access original) about a pig with an old man's face, which appeared on the page 2 (col. 6) of the Salt Lake Herald, published in Salt Lake City, Utah, on July 31, 1896:
+The following is a verbatim transcript of a news story (source) about a pig with an old man’s face, which appeared on the page 2 (col. 6) of the Salt Lake Herald, published in Salt Lake City, Utah, on July 31, 1896:

 A pig with a human face is in the possession of D. A. Sammis of No. 64 Vanderbilt Avenue, Brooklyn.
 It is one of the most remarkable monsters ever produced by an aberration of nature.